alexdutton/england-covid-msoa/README.md

 * `fetchDate` — When the data were fetched from the API
 * `rollingSum` — The number of positive tests for this MSOA in the 7 day period up to and including the `specimenDate`. i.e. if `specimenDate` is `2020-10-20`, then the rolling sum covers the period from the 14th to the 20th of October.

+### data/latest.csv

+This file contains the latest data for each MSOA and specimen date in an enormous table, with MSOAs on the x axis, and specimen dates on the y axis.
+The cell values are again the 7-day rolling sums.
+You could open this in your favourite spreadsheet program, select the first column and the columns for the MSOAs your interested in, and create a graph of the rolling sums over time.

+Be warned that this has ~6700 columns.

+### data/totals.csv

+The total 7-day rolling sum for each day across England.

 ### data/{date}.json